top of page

 Virtual/Zoom Lessons

-Most video-calling services are unfriendly to instrument sounds and will drown them out, making virtual lessons almost impossible.
-Luckily, Zoom has created the option for all sounds to come through the microphone and will allow us to hear each other play.
+Most video-calling services are unfriendly to instrument sounds and will automatically drown them out, making virtual lessons almost impossible.
+Luckily, Zoom has created the option for original sound to come through the microphone and will allow us to fully hear each other play.
 See below for specific technology instructions for proper audio.
-Please go through these instructions PRIOR to a Zoom lesson to ensure our time is productive!

 1. Sign into the Zoom app via desktop onto the main startup page.
 You are not able to do these instructions/features on a phone or tablet.